ansys/pymapdl/doc/source/user_guide/troubleshoot.rst

 When connecting to an instance of MAPDL using gRPC (default), there are some cases where the MAPDL server might exit unexpectedly.
-There are several ways to improve performance and stability of MADPL:
+There are several ways to improve MADPL performance and stability:

 - When possible, pass ``mute=True`` to individual MAPDL commands or set it globally with the :func:`Mapdl.mute
   <ansys.mapdl.core.mapdl_grpc.MapdlGrpc>` method.
 This disables streaming
   back the response from MAPDL for each command and marginally improves performance and stability.
-Consider having a debug flag in your program or script so you can turn on or turn off logging and verbosity when needed.
+Consider having a debug flag in your program or script so that you can turn on and off logging and verbosity as needed.

 Issues